acdh-oeaw/drupal-rescat-graphql/README.md

 - Institution Relation  - not working
 - Dataset Relation - not working
 - DatasetInstance Relation - not working
-- Person Taxonomy - not working
-- Institution Taxonomy - not working
+- Taxonomy - not working

 ###### Delete Queries:
 - Person (params: id) - deletes the node type Person based on the node id